MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

 Where did the Bible's renowned Moses character originally come from?
 Who was he?
 When did he live?
 Did he exist at all?
-With dauntless open-mindedness and an implicit faith in the historical substance of ancient tradition worth the name of Schliemann Danish author and researcher Ove von Spaeth takes the reader on an impressive Odyssey round the source material of antiquity in order to answer these highly interesting questions.
-It might as well be said at once: this work probably renders the most original and in various ways most well supported offer for an answer to these questions within modern research.
+With dauntless open-mindedness and an implicit faith in the historical substance of ancient tradition worthy of the name of Schliemann, Danish author and researcher Ove von Spaeth takes the reader on an impressive Odyssey round the source material of antiquity in order to answer these highly interesting questions.
+It might as well be said at once: This work probably renders the most original, and in various ways most well-documented presentation of an answer to the (Moses) question within modern research.

-Firstly Ove von Spaeth has dug up countless, and to most people obviously unknown amounts of information on Moses from Egyptian, Jewish, Greek, Latin, Arabian, and Indian sources, only to collate, with special focus on ancient Egyptian conditions, everything in a grand synthesis.
+Firstly Ove von Spaeth has dug up countless, and to most people obviously unknown amounts of information about Moses from Egyptian, Jewish, Greek, Latin, Arabic, and Indian sources, only to collate, with special focus on ancient Egyptian conditions, everything in a grand synthesis.
 This has never been done before!

-Secondly he has involved archaeological research, carried out astronomic dating and geography historical reconstruction, as well as subjected the character of Moses to wide-ranging linguistic, culture historical and religion phenomenological analysis.
-Nor has this ever been done before in a similar overall account of the matter.
+Secondly he has involved archaeological research, carried out astronomic dating and geographical historical reconstruction, as well as subjected the character of Moses to wide-ranging linguistic, cultural historical and religious phenomenological analysis.
+Nor has a similar overall account of the matter ever been given before.

 Here it should be emphasized that this account of Moses does not represent a starry-eyed pop-scientific attempt to prove that "the Bible was right after all".
 On the contrary, the author's perspicacious point shows that regarding Moses it is probably not 'right' at least in its present form.
 The author makes comparisons with other ancient sources presenting, over a wide front, quite a different (though not unambiguous) picture.